alexali04/alexali04.github.io/_posts/2024-11-22-bayesian-linear-regression.markdown

 ![MLE Linear Regression](/images/MLE_linear_regression.png)

-However, the MLE estimator of the variance is a biased estimate. **Bessel's correction** divides $(y - Xw)^T (y - Xw)$ by $(n - p)$ where $p$ is the number of **degrees of freedom** - in the above case, $2$ (slope, intercept).
-The following GIF shows how different estimators of the variance change as the variance increases.
-While this is of course not always the case, it is the case that the MLE estimator of the variance tends to underestimate the true noise variance.
+However, the MLE of the variance is a biased estimator. **Bessel's correction** divides $(y - Xw)^T (y - Xw)$ by $(n - p)$ where $p$ is the number of **degrees of freedom** to get a unbiased estimator (in the above case, $p = 2$ - slope, intercept).
+The following GIF shows how different estimators of the variance change w.r.t. different variances.
+To be honest, I initially found that the MLE / Bessel estimators were initially overestimating variance but figured out this was because of the random seed.
+Over different random seeds, the MLE estimator tended to generally underestimate the true noise variance.

 ![Variance Estimator GIF](/images/lin_reg_mle.gif)